5 Challenges of Managing Virtual Teams and How to Overcome Them

-If you’re a team leader, it’s a good idea to lay down some ground rules (Ok, guidelines; we’re not in high school anymore).
-Some ideas include:
+If you’re a team leader, it’s a good idea to lay down some guidelines Some ideas include:

 There are plenty of tools on the market to make connecting and collaborating with your team a breeze.
 When it comes to planning your virtual office, you’ll need to incorporate tools for:

 Visual Collaboration (MURAL, Figma)

 AI tools can make a huge difference in your “virtual office”.
 AI tools yield undeniable results and can improve customer service, data analysis, and reporting, enhance cybersecurity, and automate various time-consuming processes.